pejer/recipes/README.md

 # Recipes
-Recepes.
+Recipes.
 You know, for food and stuff.